-The law and practice of banking in today's society.
-Topics the function of banking, the regulation of banking, the relationship between banker and customer, payment and collection of cheques, modern payment systems, including electronic funds transfer systems.
+The law and practice of domestic and international banking.
+Topics vary from year to year but include: the regulation of banking, particular aspects of the banker/customer relationship, letters of credit and modern payment systems.

-90.500 The Law of Employment S1 S2 Hpw4 C3
+90.500 The Law of Employment

 A branch of the law which treats persons in their capacity as workers.
-The employer employee relationship with particular attention to the individual contract of employment on which that relationship rests, the legal concept of a 'worker', incidents of the employment relationship, the mutual rights and dulies of the employer and the employee; the rights and obligations of public employees incidents of the employer in relationship as regards third parties, the employer's liability to third parties, the employee's liability to third parties towards the employment relationship, the termination of the relationship with particular reference to the discharge of the contract of employment by performance, by notice and for cause and the remedies for wrongful termination; the relationship between an individual contract of employment and the relevant Award or Industrial Agreement, the usual matters dealt with in Awards and Agreements with particular emphasis on job security and personal grievances; the special remedial procedures relating to public employment, social security aspects of employment, the legislation which is designed to protect wages, hours and various leave entitlements.
+The employer-employee relationship with particular attention to the individual contract of employment on which that relationship rests. the legal concept of a 'worker': incidents of the employment relationship, the mutual rights and duties of the employer and the employee: the rights and obligations of public employees; incidents of the employment relationship as regards third parties, the employer's liability to third parties, the employee's liability to third parties and the liability of third parties towards the employment relationship; the termination of the relationship with particular reference to the discharge of the contract of employment by performance, by notice and for cause and the remedies for wrongful termination: the relationship between an individual contract of employment and the relevant Award or Industrial Agreement, the usual matters dealt with in Awards and Agreements with particular emphasis on job security and personal grievances; the special remedial procedures relating to public employment; social security aspects of employment, the legislation which is designed to protect wages, hours and various leave entitlements.

-It is desirable that students have completed Contracts and Torts.
+It is desirable that students have completed 90.141 Contracts and 90.112 Legal System - Torts.